How A Cat's Heart Works

 Hypertrophic Cardiomyopathy (HCM), which literally means disease of the heart muscle, is a cardiac condition that causes a thickening and/or stretching of the heart's walls.
 The two main forms of cardiomyopathy are Dilated and Restrictive.

-Restrictive Cardiomyopathy (RCM) and are identified but lesser understood than DCM, including having no known causes or treatments presently available
+- Restrictive Cardiomyopathy (RCM) has been identified but is lesser understood than DCM, including having no known causes or treatments are presently available

 Hypertrophic Cardiomyopathy is usually diagnosed once a veterinarian rules out secondary causes of thickening, including: